SteviLen420/TQE_simulation/RESULTS/EI_vs_E_only_Comparison/README.md

 Based on these findings, this analysis concludes that while a universe can exist on the basis of energy alone, the introduction of **Information represents a critical phase transition**.
 This transition enables the development of emergent complexity, leading to a more structured, predictable, and dynamically evolving cosmos.
 The data validates the thesis that Information is a fundamental, not peripheral, driver of cosmic evolution.

-The results and conclusions were derived not only through manual evaluation, but also based on a detailed analysis conducted with the assistance of several artificial intelligence models (**OpenAI GPT-5**, **Google Gemini 2.5 Pro**, **DeepSeek-R1:14B**).
+The results and conclusions were derived not only through manual evaluation, but also based on a detailed analysis conducted with the assistance of several artificial intelligence models (**OpenAI GPT-5**, **Google Gemini 2.5 Pro**).

 ## License
 This project is licensed under the MIT License – see the [LICENSE](../../LICENSE) file for details.